marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ### Clone a repository with GitHub Desktop

 There are two ways to clone a repository with GitHub Desktop.
 You can open GitHub Desktop, Click the plus icon on the top left and select clone.
 The UI connects to your GitHub account (remember you specified your GitHub credentials in GitHub Desktop earlier) and show the repositories on your account.
-Select the repository you want to clone and click “Clone <RepositoryName>”.
+Select the repository you want to clone and click **Clone <RepositoryName>**.
 You are prompted to select a local path for you clone.
 The default location is the path we specified in the installation of GitHub Desktop earlier.
 You can also select a different path.
 In the folder you select, a subfolder is created with the name of the repository.
 This folder only contains a hidden .git folder that is used by git for versioning data.

 <img src="/images/2016-02-03/21-GitHubD-clone1.png" width="700">

-It also possible to browse GitHub, select your repository and click the “Set up in Desktop” button.
+It also possible to browse GitHub, select your repository and click the **Set up in Desktop** button.

 <img src="/images/2016-02-03/22-GitHubD-clone2.png" width="700">